dadadel/pyment/doc/sphinx/source/pyment.rst

 ----------------

 Pyment will parse one python file or several (automatically exploring a folder and its sub-folder) and retrieve existing docstrings.
-Then, for each found function/method/class, it will generate a formated docstrings with parameters, default values,...
+Then, for each found function/method/class, it will generate a formatted docstrings with parameters, default values,...

-At the end, patches are generated for each file.
-Then, you just have to apply the patches.
+At the end, depending on options, original files will be overwritten or patches will be generated for each file, in which case you just have to apply the patches.

 What are the supported formats
 ------------------------------